SaxoBank/openapi-samples-js/authentication/oauth2-implicit-flow/README.md

 The Implicit Grant is an OAuth 2.0 flow that client-side apps use in order to access an API.

-This is a demonstration on how do this.
+More on this flow: https://www.developer.saxo/openapi/learn/oauth-implicit-flow

 Live demo: https://saxobank.github.io/openapi-samples-js/authentication/oauth2-implicit-flow/